WareClatts/Disaster_Response/README.md

 # Disaster Response Pipeline Project
 Project 2 of Udacity Data Science nanodegree

+### Summary of the project:
+This project is part of the Udacity Data Scientist nanodegree and uses data provided by Figure Eight (https://www.figure-eight.com/) to train a multi-output classifier model to automatically classify disaster messages, as well as to create an infromative and interactive web app that where a user can view information about the training data and classify their own messages.
+The trained model is deployed in order that the messages sent during disasters get to the appropriate disaster relief agency without having to be read and checked by humans, which takes too long given the volume of messages typically recieved, at a time when the agencies are busiest.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.